AlexSzczygielski/wake-on-lan-sms-pi/README.md

 - Difficult configuration - correctly setting DHCP, opening network port, generating SSH key for safe communication, mocking a static public IP (as most home networks don't have a static public IP)
 - **Exposing your LAN for dangerous attacks** - there are malicious bots that scan WAN in search for open networks, try breaking into them and then can pose **serious attacks, like e.g Man in the Middle attack**.
 Not correctly configure open LAN can mean not only unwanted users inside your LAN, attacks on devices in your home network, but also a threat for your passwords, bank accounts, etc.<br>

-While opening your LAN and making a vpn might have sense when you need to remotely access files, servers, etc. it doesn't make sense when the only thing that needs remote access is sending a magic packet to wake on your PC. **This is, where my project comes in handy as it allows to send WOL packets, without opening your network.**
+While opening your LAN and making a vpn might have sense when you need to remotely access files, servers, etc. it doesn't make sense when the only thing that needs remote access is sending a magic packet to wake on your PC. **This is, where my project comes in handy as it allows to send WoL packets, without opening your network.**

-# How does it work?
+## Setup

-## Steps to config SIM7600e h on rpi 4B:
+### Steps to config SIM7600E H on rpi 4B:
 1. ssh into your rpi
 2. sudo raspi-config
   Here get into interface options (3), then serial port (6), login shell to be accessible over serial? - NO, serial port hardware to be enabled?
 YES,